-We do not allow the resubmission of any previously unsuccessful proposals (including proposals previously submitted to another research council), unless you have been explicitly invited to resubmit.
+We do not allow the resubmission of any previously unsuccessful applications (including applications previously submitted to another research council), unless you have been explicitly invited to resubmit.
 In such circumstances, where there is compelling evidence from peer review, we may exceptionally invite a small number of resubmissions following advice from the grant assessment panels (GAPs), or equivalent.

-The definition of a resubmission is “any proposal (including an outline) that has been previously submitted to ESRC through any kind of funding scheme, including calls for proposals and open-date responsive mode.
-If you apply through a call and your proposal is not funded, you cannot resubmit it in responsive mode (or vice versa) unless explicitly invited to do so.”
+The definition of a resubmission is “any application (including an outline) that has been previously submitted to ESRC through any kind of funding scheme, including opportunities for applications and responsive mode.
+If you apply through an opportunity and your application is not funded, you cannot resubmit it in responsive mode (or vice versa) unless explicitly invited to do so.”

-If you submit a proposal to another research council and it is judged to be out of their remit before undergoing peer review, you can submit it to ESRC if it is within our remit.
-However if your proposal to another research council has been through the peer review process and was not funded you may not resubmit it to ESRC, unless explicitly invited to do so.
+If you submit an application to another research council and it is judged to be out of their remit before undergoing peer review, you can submit it to ESRC if it is within our remit.
+However if your application to another research council has been through the peer review process and was not funded you may not resubmit it to ESRC, unless explicitly invited to do so.

-The purpose of our invitation-only policy is to allow the modification and/or further development and improvement of proposals that have the potential to be highly competitive and which have a genuine prospect of being funded.
-There is no guarantee that a resubmitted proposal will be successful, as it will be in competition with a new set of proposals.
-We will, however, look to invite some reviewers and assessors who commented on the previously submitted proposal.
+The purpose of our invitation-only policy is to allow the modification or further development and improvement of applications that have the potential to be highly competitive and which have a genuine prospect of being funded.
+There is no guarantee that a resubmitted application will be successful, as it will be in competition with a new set of applications.
+We will, however, look to invite some reviewers and assessors who commented on the previously submitted application.

-If you are resubmitting a proposal following an invitation to do so, you must complete a new submission you should identify your application as an invited resubmission.
+If you are resubmitting an application following an invitation to do so, you must complete a new submission you should identify your application as an invited resubmission.

 Applications identified by us as uninvited resubmissions will not be processed.
 These will be classified as unsuccessful on quality grounds in data provided to the research organisation as part of our demand management strategy.